Socially necessary labour time: Simplified explanation of the concept

-In a market economy, labour expenditures producing outputs and the market demand for those outputs are constantly adjusting to each other.
+In a market economy, labour expenditures in producing outputs and the market demand for those outputs are constantly adjusting to each other.
 This is a complex process, in which enterprises operating at varying levels of productivity and unit-costs compete with each other in responding to the expansion and contraction of total market demand for their output.
 In the third volume of Das Kapital, Marx discusses how the market value (or "regulating price") of a commodity may be determined under different conditions of demand and productivity.

 A given mass of new value is produced in a given time, but if and how this new value is realised in money terms and distributed as income and reinvestment is finally established only after products are sold at specific market prices.
 If the market for a commodity is oversupplied, then labour-time has been expended in excess of what was socially necessary, and exchange value falls.
 If the market for a commodity is undersupplied, then the labour-time expended on its production has been less than what is socially necessary, and exchange value rises.

 The simplest definition of socially necessary labour time is the amount of labour time performed by a worker of average skill and productivity, working with tools of the average productive potential, to produce a given commodity.
 This is an "average unit labour-cost", measured in working hours.

 If the average productivity is that of a worker who produces a commodity in one hour, while a less skilled worker produces the same commodity in four hours, then in these four hours the less skilled worker will have only contributed one hour's worth of value in terms of socially necessary labour time.
 Each hour worked by the unskilled worker will only produce a quarter of the social value produced by the average worker.